-The camp capacity for 2024 will be 500 scouts each week in our Dining Hall operation.
+The camp capacity for 2025 will be 500 scouts each week in our Dining Hall operation.
 The Ranjo Clock Tower serves as a central meeting place outside the Dining Hall on the Parade Field.
 The camp boasts three shower house facilities that can accommodate both male and female campers and leaders.
 Our pool features a three-story water slide and Lake Roger - a 27-acre lake - is home to a trampoline and other aquatic park features, in addition to sailing, canoeing, kayaking, fishing, and rowing.
 Since 2010, we have significantly upgraded the following program areas in camp: Rifle & Shotgun Ranges, Archery Range, Handicraft, STEM Center, Shop, ATV Course, and the COPE & Climbing Course.
 Since 2014, we have been upgrading our campsites with new tents, platforms, picnic tables, and carport canopies.
 The Richards Arena, our campfire amphitheater, seats up to 900 people and is state-of-the-art in lights and sound.

 Today, Resica Falls remains committed to excellence in the areas of program development, facility improvement, and customer service.
-This year, we've continued to make improvements in our campsites, and are rehabbing several cabins for both summer and year-round use.
+This year, we're expanding the Fisherman's Parking Lot, while continuing to make improvements to our campsites.
+In addition, we've broken ground on Brenner Lodge, a new deluxe cabin in honor of longtime camp director Chris Brenner.
 Tens of thousands of Scouts have enjoyed an experience among the hidden natural treasures, creating memories that will last a lifetime.
 Join us and see the adventure that awaits!